tech-writing/rapporto/docs/index.md

 :DWIM:
     Harvest, report, summarize, and notify like you always wanted to.
 :Polyglot:
-    Talk to GitHub and Slack, and easily extend it for other services.
+    Inquire Git, GitHub, Opsgenie, and Slack, and easily extend it for other services.
 :Flexibility:
     Use as a standalone program or as a library in your own programs.
 :Interoperability:
-    The output is using Markdown format across the board, so you can use it on many services like Discord, Discourse, GitHub, Slack, and many more.
+    The output is using Markdown format and other standards across the board, so you can use it on services like Discord, Discourse, GitHub, Slack, and many more.

 ::::{attention}
 **With great power comes great responsibility.**